Women’s Empowerment: Thinking and Leading Globally

-'Beneath the Tamarind Tree’
+Author Talk: ‘Beneath the Tamarind Tree’

 In 2005, she joined CNN International as an anchor and correspondent.
+Sesay has covered global events and major breaking news of the past decade, with a focus on stories of social injustice and their impact on women and girls.
 As part of her anchoring and reporting duties, Sesay’s impressive roster of interviews include numerous global leaders - the Prime Ministers of Kenya and Australia, as well as the Presidents of Nigeria, Guinea, Liberia, Rwanda, and Sierra Leone, and a host of newsmakers including Nancy Pelosi, David Beckham, Bill Gates, Bono, Richard Branson, Matt Damon, Michelle Obama, and Nobel Peace Prize Laureates - Wangari Maathai, Malala Yousafzai, Leymeh Gbowee, and Denis Mukwege.